Domaine Pichat - Côte-Rôtie Les Grandes Places 2022

 About the estate:

-After studying in Beaune, then gaining experience in the United States and in the Bordeaux region, on his wife's estate (Ch.
-Filliol), Stéphane Pichat returned to his homeland to breathe new life into this old property, founded by his great-grandparents.
-Settling there in 2000, he began bottling wines and, from 5 hectares in Côte-Rôtie and Condrieu, produced wines of consistently impeccable quality.
+After studying in Beaune, followed by experience in the United States and the Bordeaux region at his wife’s estate (Ch.
+Filliol), Stéphane Pichat returned to his homeland to breathe new life into this historic property, founded by his great-grandparents.
+Settling in 2000, he began bottling his own wines and, working with 5 hectares in Côte-Rôtie and Condrieu, has consistently produced wines of impeccable quality.

 Robert Parker - Wine Advocate

-Very different from its counterpart, the 2022 Côte Rôtie Les Grandes Places reveals a dense and deep bouquet of oak, smoke, iron, spices, and baked black berries.
-Medium-bodied to full-bodied, dense and firm, it is concentrated, with structured tannins and a firm and relatively robust finish.
-The oak is very present at this stage, somewhat overshadowing the wine's inherent power.
-I doubt that cellaring will allow the terroir to fully emerge, as the woodiness is likely to continue to dominate rather than fade.
+Very different from its counterpart, the 2022 Côte Rôtie Les Grandes Places reveals a dense, deep bouquet of oak, smoke, iron, spices, and oven-roasted black berries.
+Medium-bodied to full-bodied, dense and firm, it is concentrated, with structured tannins and a firm, relatively robust finish.
+The oak is very prominent at this stage, somewhat overshadowing the wine’s inherent power.
+I doubt that cellaring will allow the terroir to fully emerge, as the oak is likely to continue dominating rather than fading.

 Vinous